-LASIK is a safe and effective procedure.
-In fact, it is the most popular refractive procedure available for vision correction.
-Although LASIK may not always give patients perfect vision, it can greatly reduce dependence on glasses or contact lenses, enabling patients to live a more active lifestyle.
+LASIK is the most popular refractive procedure available for vision correction.
+LASIK can greatly reduce dependence on glasses or contact lenses, enabling patients to live a more active lifestyle.

 The history of LASIK reaches back many decades.
 Corneal flap surgery was developed by South American doctors in the 1960s, and excimer lasers have been used to correct corneal surfaces since 1987.
 However, it was not until the early 1990s in Greece that these two procedures were combined to create LASIK.